List of the 50 largest wind turbine manufacturers [2023]

 8) VENSYS Energy AG (Neunkirchen, Germany)

 Vensys is a wind turbine manufacturer from Neunkirchen in Germany.
 The company produces gearless wind turbines.
-So far, the company has installed over 64 GW of wind turbines worldwide.
-The rated power of the company’s top turbine is 6.2 MW.
+So far, the company has installed over 64 GW of wind turbines worldwide, with rated power of the company’s top turbine at 6.2 MW.

 9) Mingyang Smart Energy Group Co., Ltd. (Zhongshan City, China)